aragagnin/vuenilla/README.md

 - [Live example](https://jsfiddle.net/aragagnin/xLhtuvw9/2/): fetch data from the web using async/await

 You can try all tests at once here: https://velvety-meerkat-759da6.netlify.app/tests.html

+## Releases and CDN

+You can find the latest stable version (1.0.4) of Vuenilla here: https://github.com/aragagnin/vuenilla/releases/tag/1.0.4 and the JS urls are
+- https://github.com/aragagnin/vuenilla/releases/download/1.0.4/vuenilla1.0.4.js for the human-readable version
+- https://github.com/aragagnin/vuenilla/releases/download/1.0.4/vuenilla1.0.4.min.js for the minified version

 ## Contribute, test, and deploy